iliashevrin/gr1symmetry/README.md

 1. **Spec**: path of the specification
 2. **Size**: the value of N
 3. **Remove**: the index of the constraint removed to obtain the mutant.
 The value -1 indicates the original specification
 4. The time for every mutant measurement is divided into Prep. (symmetry validation and BDD construction) and Real.
-Check columns
+Check columns.
+The time reported is the average of the configured number of repeats
 5. **Total**: the sum of the two values in previous two columns.
 This is the value that we report in the paper.
 All values are an average of the configured number of repeats